TanvishGG/Discord-Mini-Games.js/src/README.md

 # Discord-Mini-Games.js
-a package to implement mini-games using discord.js v14
+A package to implement mini-games using discord.js v14

 ## Available Games
 1. RockPaperScissors -> Single Player and Multi-Player